Radmaster5000/turok/README.md

 HOW TO PLAY:

-Picking a game mode decides how many dinosaurs there are to hunt.
+Pick a player to choose how many moves you get.

-The player moves twice, dinosaurs move once.
+Pick a difficulty to choose how many dinosaurs are in the world.

 Land on a dinosaur's space to catch it.